 Some fabulous pictures and news of our lovely Green and activities that Friends of Twickenham Green do in the local community.

-Defibrillator - purchase
+Defibrillator - purchase and donation appeal

 The Executive Committee at its November meeting decided to purchase a public access defibrillator (PAD).
 The PAD would be sited at the Sainsbury store on the Green.
 Sainsbury have agreed to install and maintain it and will also register it with the London Ambulance Service (LAS).
 We are seeking donations towards the purchase from both members and businesses sited on The Green.